 At one time or another, we’ve all heard a kid declare, “I hate school!”
 This frustration may stem from a struggle with reading.
 Students with dyslexia face far greater obstacles than their classmates when it comes to building literacy skills.
 And those who don’t achieve reading proficiency by third grade are four times more likely to drop out of high school, according to a report from the Annie E. Casey Foundation.
-(Learn more about the myths and realities of dyslexia here.)

 Early intervention is critical, yet only 31 states have passed legislation requiring student screening for dyslexia, according to the National Center on Improving Literacy.